-When you start your English studies at Scots English College, you do a Placement Test and an interview with the Director of Studies.
+When you start your English studies at Scots English College, you do a Placement Test.
 We then put you in a class to match your English language level, e.g. Beginner, Elementary, etc.

 How long do I study at each level?